Andersen Library (University of Wisconsin Whitewater): Food for Thought Café

 This café is located on the 2nd floor, near the entrance and exit doors and Circulation Desk.
 Students and staff can buy sandwiches, cookies, soup, soda, coffee, hot chocolate, salads, and more at the Food for Thought Café.
 There is an area just outside the café for students to eat or drink and a microwave available outside the café.
 The hours of the café vary, and they are posted on the University of Wisconsin-Whitewater's dining website.

-Third Floor
+Third floor

-The third floor has individual study rooms, a reservable group study room, as well as the Main Collection of books.
-This is a quiet floor.
+The third floor is a quiet floor and has individual study rooms, a reservable group study room, as well as the Main Collection of books.